 - Infection metabolomics

-We have a partnership with NDPIA and as such, we are able to exchange students.
+We have a partnership with the Swedish National Doctoral Programme in Infection and Antibiotics (NDPIA) and as such, we are able to exchange students.
 We will also fund IBA members to attend NDPIA courses, see here.

 We will also fund IBA members to attend EMBL courses.
 See the list of EMBL events here.
 (But please note, we can only fund courses, not conferences, organized by EMBL.)